carmelgafa/carmelgafa.com/content/post/_DRAFT_azureml_training_2.md

 We wil be using scikit learn for this experiment.
 We will compare two regression algorithms to and compare the them to determine the best one for the for the concrete strength dataset.
 The process employed is quire straightforward:

+- We use **argparse** to parse the command line arguments and retrieve the dataset.
 - We use the **train_test_split** function from scikit learn to split the data into training and test sets.
 - We create a scikit learn pipeline that contains the following steps:
   - **RobustScaler**: This is a robust scaler that scales the data to have a mean of 0 and a standard deviation of 1.